varyag00/nixos_config/nixos_flake/REFACTOR.md

 - [x] migrate macos-specific system modules
 - [ ] use [charm/melt](https://github.com/charmbracelet/melt) for ssh-key restore
 - [x] use sops-nix for this flake's secrets management
-- [ ] pull userSettings and systemSettings up into envVars
+- [ ] pull userSettings and systemSettings up into flakeVars
 - [ ] add enVars entries for MODULES=nixos_flake/modules
   - [ ] rename `modules/system/` to `nixos`
   - [ ] rename `modules/user/` to `hm`